agera-edc/MinimumViableDataspaceOld/docs/developer/decision-records/2022-05-10-dataspace-communication/README.md

   - Manages policies defining who is allowed to participate in the dataspace.
   - Publishes a self-description document.

-- **DID Document**: A [Web DID](https://w3c-ccg.github.io/did-method-web) Document containing:
+- **DID Document**: A publicly accessible [Web DID](https://w3c-ccg.github.io/did-method-web) Document containing:

   - A DID
   - A set of public keys
+  - A set of service endpoints and authentication methods, containing only:
+    - Self-description document location

+- **Self-description document**: A publicly accessible Document containing:

-  - A set of service endpoints and authentication methods
+  - A set of service endpoints and authentication methods, such as:
     - Identity Hub
+    - Enrollment endpoint (if a Dataspace Authority)
+    - Registry endpoint (if a Dataspace Authority)
   - Self-description
   - Timestamp
   - Signature

+  NB: Per the Web DID specification, these items could also be contained in the DID Document.
+However, storing them in a separate document reduces coupling with the Web DID protocol.

 - **Verifiable Credentials** (VC): information about a subject, that is cryptographically signed